Africa

 Day 6

-We continue northwards through Otjiwarongo and Outjo to the world famous Etosha National Park, one of the largest and greatest game parks in Africa.
-Etosha owes its unique landscape to a vast shallow depression called the Etosha Pan.
+Etosha owes its unique landscape to a vast shallow depression – the Etosha Pan.
 During the dry season it becomes an expanse of white cracked mud, shimmering with mirages and spiralling dust devils, with its open pans offering magnificent game viewing.
-Etosha is home to over 100 different species of mammals including cheetah, leopard, lion, elephant, rhino, giraffe, zebra and wildebeest.
+Etosha is home to over a hundred different species of mammals including elephant, rhino, giraffe, zebra, wildebeest, lion, cheetah and leopard.

-On arrival we check into our rest camp situated near the southern entrance to the park.
+Check into your lodge situated near the southern entrance to the park.

 Today is devoted to game viewing in your guide's vehicle in the famous Etosha National Park, which surrounds an enormous salt pan that is the size of the Netherlands.

-The vast Etosha Pan offers magnificent game viewing opportunities - including springbok, oryx, black-faced impala, roan, cheetah and the Damara dik-dik, Namibia’s smallest antelope.
-A series of waterholes throughout the park guarantees rewarding game viewing, with Etosha being renowned for its vast array of plains game and its 'great cats' which are more easily seen on the open pans.
+A series of waterholes throughout the park guarantees rewarding game viewing, with Etosha being renowned for its vast arrays of plains game and predators, which are more easily seen on these open plains.
+You can also hope to see springbok, oryx, black-faced impala and the small Damara dik-dik.

 Note: Vehicles are not allowed to drive off-road in any national park in Namibia.
 If you are tall and wish to remain seated in your wheelchair inside your accessible vehicle for your game drives, please be aware there may be some restrictions on your viewing due to the height of the windows.
 There are no restrictions if you transfer into one of the regular seats.